 James B. Fulper and wife Sarah had been living in Franklin Township until Sarah died in 1895.
 Thereafter he rented the Sergeantsville farm until his aunt’s executor sold it to him.
 He remained there until 1913 when he sold the farm to Christian and Maria Jurgensen.
 Their son, Charles Jurgensen, who died in 2008, was a student of Delaware Township history who shared a great deal of information with me.

 The next two names on the route are “R. L. Abbott” and “James Carrel.”
-Researching their properties turned out to be a bigger project than I expected, so I am saving that story for the next post, which I hope will get published soon.
+Researching their properties turned out to be a bigger project than I expected, so I have saved them for the next post, “Route Not Taken, part four.”

 - His first wife, Mary Sergeant, had died in 1813, age 48, after giving birth to three children; see the LAKE family tree; see also The Haines Farm and Haines Farm, part two. ↩

 - H.C.
 Deed Book 73 p.
 247. ↩

 - H.C.
 Deed Book 77 p.
 441. ↩